 Once that target has been set, you need to make a dedication to the journey because the reality is that it’s not going to fall into place straight away.
 There are going to be lessons to learn, and your new team grows, they will need to learn from you.
 They will need time to understand your company and your philosophy, especially the way that you serve your customers and clients.
 There will be bumps along the way, so dedication to the journey is vital to push through.

 INVESTMENT IN SAVING TIME:

 The next thing you need is an investment into saving time.
-This is really important because at first, the delegation journey is actually going to feel like it costs you time.
-It’s going to feel very time consuming to set things up, and to train people in your methods.
-And yet, as you can see it is for the long haul, because by investing some of that time now, you save a lot more of that precious time later.
+This is important because at first, the delegation journey is going to feel like it costs you time.
+It’s going to feel very time consuming to set things up and train people in your methods.
+And yet, as you can see it is for the long haul because by investing some of that time now, you save a lot more of that precious time later.